How to Deal With Executive Dysfunction at Work

 Tools to Manage Executive Dysfunction at Work

-Using phone apps can help you keep track of meetings and other work tasks.
+Phone apps can help you keep track of meetings and other work tasks.
 Most smartphones have apps like this built in, or there are other options you can download.
 These apps let you add appointments immediately after you hear about them, and there are ways to layer several reminders leading up to an event.
+The same apps may also be available on your work computer, allowing you to have reminders across multiple devices.

 The Pomodoro Technique